mbdemoraes/moafs/README.md

 # Sample outputs

-This repository contains sample outputs using the presented feature selection algorithms using the usenet1 dataset at the `sample outputs` folder.
+This repository contains sample outputs using the presented feature selection algorithms using the usenet1 dataset at the `sample outputs` folder, considering `window size`= 10 and `number of features`= 20.

 # Examples from the command line (Linux)